 Before founding The backStorygroup, Wendy Revel, a lawyer, was the Executive Director of CINE, Washington, DC- based film and television competitions non-profit group.
 At CINE, she conceived and implemented a film scoring competition, and obtained as guest judges well-known film composers and producers, including two Oscar™ winners.
 She was previously a Congressional staff director, and has written articles for the Jerusalem Post and The New Republic, as well as a script for National Geographic Television's Explorer series.
 Prior to her stint in politics, Wendy was a trial lawyer in Atlanta.
-She has two sons, the older a graduate of the Berklee College of Music, who plays guitar with Whatever Whatever and Turtle Recall.
-The younger is a recent graduate of the Ithaca College School of Music and is the drummer with Lazy Bones.
-Wendy and the boys have 2 cats and a dog, only one of whom is musically inclined.
+She has two sons, the older a graduate of the Berklee College of Music, who plays and teaches guitar, and produces original music.
+The younger, a graduate of the Ithaca College School of Music, owns Kudzu Recordings in Brooklyn, and is the drummer for the artist Hojean.
+Wendy's sweet dog Scheindle and 19 year old cat Mickey both have extraordinary vocal ranges.

 Johanna Chanin recently retired as Senior Vice President and Government Affairs Counsel for a global financial services company; earlier in her career, she was a litigator in private practice with a Washington, DC law firm.
 Johanna has been involved in several nonprofit organizations, including the Jewish Federation of Greater Washington, the Edlavitch DC Jewish Community Center, the Financial Services Roundtable, Camp Judaea, and Adas Israel Congregation, where she is a past President.
 A native of Macon, Georgia, Johanna holds a Bachelor of Arts degree from Boston College and a Juris Doctor degree from George Washington University.
 She and her husband, Randall Levitt, live in the Washington, DC area.